 Additionally, Cross Pixel is a member of the Network Advertising Initiative (“NAI”) and follows the NAI’s Code of Conduct, allowing a user to opt-out of any or all NAI members’ behavioral targeting from a single opt-out page.
 To find out more, and opt-out of NAI member cookies, click here.
 We encourage users to read the privacy policies of any web site they visit.
 Users may also opt-out using the Digital Advertising Alliance (“DAA”) WebChoices tool, available by clicking here.

 We use information collected at various times and by pixel tags and cookies placed on several Web sites in order to deliver our service to advertisers and create a more targeted advertising experience for the user.
 Cross Pixel may also utilize data from a third party provider.
 This data may be combined with data collected directly by our platform.

 Cross Pixel’s cookie identifier is set to expire after 60 days.
 This expiration time is renewed for an additional 60 days when Cross Pixel encounters the user again through Cross Pixel’s pixel tag.
 If a user is not seen again in that 60 day period, the user’s browser will automatically remove Cross Pixel’s cookie identifier.

 As part of its service, Cross Pixel does NOT collect any personally identifiable information (“PII”) from Users.
 Cross Pixel also does NOT store any personally identifiable information such as name, address, telephone number, social security number or plaintext e-mail.
-As a result, we have no way of tying any of the information we collect back to a particular User.

 Some of our Data Providers, Displaying Publishers and Networks may place their own cookies on a user’s internet browser outside of the Cross Pixel service; however Cross Pixel has no access to or control over these cookies.